calimero-project/calimero-tools/README.md

 ### Using Java

-Replace the version in the examples (2.4-SNAPSHOT) with the exact version you are running.
+Replace the version in the examples (2.5-SNAPSHOT) with the exact version you are running.
 Make sure all dependencies are available, either by relying on the Calimero Tools MANIFEST file or the [Java class path](https://docs.oracle.com/javase/8/docs/technotes/tools/windows/classpath.html) settings (using the `-classpath` option or the [CLASSPATH](https://docs.oracle.com/javase/tutorial/essential/environment/paths.html) environment variable).
 The simplest way is to have all required `.jar` files in the same directory.

 For an overview of tools, run

-	java -jar calimero-tools-2.4-SNAPSHOT.jar
+	java -jar calimero-tools-2.5-SNAPSHOT.jar

 **Discover KNXnet/IP devices**

 Discover KNXnet/IP servers, with Network Address Translation (NAT) enabled:

-	java -jar calimero-tools-2.4-SNAPSHOT.jar discover -s --nat
+	java -jar calimero-tools-2.5-SNAPSHOT.jar discover -s --nat

 **Process Communication**

 Read a KNX datapoint value (switch button on/off) from a group address (`1/2/1`) using the FT1.2 protocol over the serial port `/dev/ttyS01`

-	java -jar calimero-tools-2.4-SNAPSHOT.jar read switch 1/2/1 --serial /dev/ttyS01
+	java -jar calimero-tools-2.5-SNAPSHOT.jar read switch 1/2/1 --ft12 /dev/ttyS01

 Start process communication group monitoring for a TP1 KNX network (the default) using KNXnet/IP Routing in the multicast group `224.0.23.12`, and a specific local host address (`--localhost`, useful in multihoming to specify the outgoing network interface)

-	java -jar calimero-tools-2.4-SNAPSHOT.jar groupmon --localhost 192.168.10.14 224.0.23.12
+	java -jar calimero-tools-2.5-SNAPSHOT.jar groupmon --localhost 192.168.10.14 224.0.23.12

 **Busmonitor**

 Start a KNX busmonitor on a KNX TP1 (Twisted Pair) network, using a compact (`-c` or `--compact`) busmonitor indication output format

-	java -jar calimero-tools-2.4-SNAPSHOT.jar monitor -c --usb busch-jaeger
+	java -jar calimero-tools-2.5-SNAPSHOT.jar monitor -c --usb busch-jaeger

 Calimero busmonitor output in compact mode looks like